ebright/Freenas-bk-cfg/README.md

                         Naming of the email adress sent from.
 Mostly the same as your mailaccount</code>

-Added default arguments inside script to hide cleartext smtp details in the cronjob in the FreeNAS GUI.
+Added default arguments inside script.
 Remember to change the default args for your liking.
+Changed the script from using SMTPlib in Python to send the mail via sendmail.
+If you dont recieve any mail, check your spam folder.
+Particular gmail.com.

 <h2>Install Instructions</h2>